Americans face new COVID-19 restrictions after Thanksgiving

 A record 90,000 people were in the hospital with the virus in the U.S. as of Sunday, pushing many medical institutions to the limit.

+West Virginia Gov. Jim Justice said hospitals across the state will reduce elective surgeries to ensure there is room for coronavirus patients.
+The number of people hospitalized with COVID-19 jumped 29% in the past week.

 Rhode Island’s hospitals reached their COVID-19 capacity on Monday, the same day the state’s two-week pause took effect.
-Under restrictions announced by Democratic Gov. Gina Raimondo, some businesses will be required to shut down, while others are restricted.
-Residents are also asked to limit their social circles to people in their own household.
+Under restrictions announced by Gov. Gina Raimondo, some businesses will be required to shut down, while others are restricted.
+Residents are also asked to limit their social circles to people in their household.

 “This will not be easy, but I am pleading with you to take it seriously,” Raimondo said in a statement.